VaclavDedik/jboss-seam/examples/readme.txt

 How to Build and Deploy an Example on JBoss AS
 ----------------------------------------------

-1. Download and unzip JBoss AS 4.2.3.GA from:
+1. Download and unzip JBoss AS 5.1 GA from:

    http://jboss.org/jbossas/downloads